 and yoga (for core strength and flexibility).
 Running does have the advantage that you can get a really good cardiovascular workout in just 30 minutes.
 It takes longer on a bike or walking.
 I enjoy coaching, seeing athletes keeping fit and improving their times is very rewarding.
 As a club we are lucky to have so many nice friendly members.
 I have attended the UK Athletics course on Leadership in Running Fitness and also have the UK Athletics coaching licence, CRB check and the Amateur Swimming Association level 1 certificate.
 I have had first aid training and been trained over the years by a variety of inspiring coaches.

-Richard Grassly - Richard runs the training group as known as The Denbies Mob and is the clubs Veterans Team Captain
+Richard is a UKA qualified Endurance coach and runs the training group as known as The Denbies Mob.

-Linda Davey is a UKA level 2 specialising in Jumps with over 20 years experience.
-Currently coaching U11.
+Linda is a UKA level 2 specialising in Jumps with over 20 years experience.
+Currently coaching U11

-Christine Stables is a UKA level 1 assist coach for U11
+Christine is a UKA level 1 assist coach for U11

 Sam Knivett - Sam leads a group for all runners who need or simply prefer to incorporate walking into their social runs - the group was designed to help those newer to running or returning from injury/lay off, to build up their endurance gradually and safely.

-Ruth Kirkpatrick & Jacqui Cooper - In addition to leading runs with Elizabeth's group, Ruth and Jacqui have started the very popular Monday Morning Social Group.
+Ruth Kirkpatrick & Jacqui Cooper - In addition to leading runs on a Tues evening for those wanting to run a little faster or further than Sam's group, Ruth and Jacqui have started the very popular Monday Morning Social Group.
 Ruth is also part of the media team - keeping us up to date on Facebook and Instagram AND one of our welfare officers and Jacqui is one of the race directors for the handicaps.
 Both are also members of the committee.

 Fiona Fidgett - Fiona is a run leader on the popular Tuesday night runs from Ranmore, continuing into the winter months for torch lit runs.
 She is also one of the race directors for the handicaps.